Associate in Science

 ||Employed in F.S.

+All courses in the funeral services program are offered online except for three lab classes in Restorative Art and Embalming which are held on the FSCJ North Campus.
 A minimum grade of C or better must be achieved in all professional coursework and funeral services coursework.

 National Board Exam Statistics